mathieucarbou/MycilaJSYApp/docs/index.md

   - Shelly EM / 3EM compatible status for a single channel/phase.
 Returns voltage, current, active/apparent power, power factor, frequency and calibration.
   - For single-phase meters (JSY-MK-163 / JSY1031) `id` must be 0.
-  - For two-channel meters `id` must be 0 or 1.
+  - For two-channel meters `id` must be 0 or 1; ids 0/1 are mapped to JSY channels according to the dashboard Shelly ID remapping controls.
   - For three-phase (JSY-MK-333) `id` can be 0, 1 or 2 (phase A/B/C).

 ```json